-In an effort to shed light on this mouth-watering mystery, The Local offers up ten things you've always wanted to know about semlor but were afraid to ask.
+In an effort to shed light on this mouth-watering mystery, The Local offers up a few things you've always wanted to know about semlor but were afraid to ask.

 It's a cream bun native to Sweden and Finland.